Docklands Stadium: Rugby league

-Others
+Other sports

 The stadium has been converted to host several other sporting events.
 In its early years, the stadium was used for off-season one day international cricket matches, but has also held some summer matches, particularly in 2006 when the Melbourne Cricket Ground was unavailable due to preparations for the 2006 Commonwealth Games.
 The venue has also hosted international rugby union – including being Melbourne's venue during the 2003 Rugby World Cup – although the Melbourne Rectangular Stadium now hosts most such games.
 The venue has hosted international basketball, Rugby 7s at the 2006 Commonwealth Games, a 2002 non-televised WWE live event as part of the WWE Global Warning Tour: Melbourne, the 2015 UFC 193 in front of a then-record UFC attendance of 56,214 fans, a motorcycle speedway event (when it played host to the 2015 Speedway Grand Prix of Australia on a 346 m long temporary track), and a controversial international darts event in 2015 in which spectators seated on the arena started throwing chairs and furniture.

+Non-sports events

 Outside of sporting events, the stadium hosts special events and concerts.
+Adele holds the record for the largest concert attendance at the stadium, on the Adele Live 2017 tour.
+Ed Sheeran holds the record for the largest concert series attendance at the stadium, on the Divide World Tour.
+In November 2023, the stadium was the first in Australia to hold a K-pop concert and the first in Australia to be headlined by a female group, when Twice held their Ready to Be World Tour concert at the stadium.

 RMIT University uses the stadium as the site for its graduation ceremonies annually.